-An iterator IDENT in range-expr without the in range-expr requires that the IDENT appears as the subscript of one or several subscripted expressions.
-The dimension size of the array expression in the indexed position is used to deduce the range-expr as 1:size(array-expression, indexpos) if the indices are a subtype of Integer, or as E.e1:E.en if the indices are of an enumeration type E=enumeration (e1, ..., en), or as false:true if the indices are of type Boolean.
+An iterator IDENT in range-expr without the in range-expr requires that the IDENT appears as the subscript of one or several subscripted expressions, where the expressions are not part of an array in a component of an expandable connector.
+The dimension size of the array expression in the indexed position is used to deduce the range-expr as 1:size(array-expression, indexpos) if the indices are a subtype of Integer, or as E.e1:E.en if the indices are of an enumeration type E=enumeration(e1, ..., en), or as false:true if the indices are of type Boolean.
 If it is used to subscript several expressions, their ranges must be identical.
 The IDENT may also, inside a reduction-expression, array constructor expression, for-statement, or for-equation, occur freely outside of subscript positions, but only as a reference to the variable IDENT, and not for deducing ranges.